-Recent projections indicate that the southern portion of Miami-Dade County will experience approximately 50 percent increase in population and 65 percent increase in employment by 2040, which represents the highest growth rate in the County.
-Communities in this area are growing, and as a result, will experience an increasing demand for transportation infrastructure and services.
+Growth projections from 2010 to 2040 indicate that the county's southern portion will experience approximately 50% increase population and 65% increase in employment, representing the highest growth rate in the county.
+Communities in this growing, and as a result, will experience an increasing demand for transportation infrastructure.